orenr2301/devone/README.md

 I'm here to guide you through, step by step for Deploying a Simple full CI/CD pipeline, which includes hot topic techs . . .
-And most industry standard tools out there.
+And most industry-standard tools out there.

 </details>

-# Design & Prerequisites
+# Design and Prerequisites
 * [Design](#Design)
 * [Prerequisits](#Prerequisites)